 Other TAC Program Data and Materials Retention

 Training attendance, assessment scores, and certificate records are maintained in the LMS with administrator access by the TAC Program Coordinator.
-The UM records retention policy is provided via their website.
+The C.A.S.E. records retention policy is provided by request.

 PROGRAM OUTLINE: KNOWLEDGE DOMAINS AND LEARNING OBJECTIVES